Centralized vs. De-Centralized Scheduling

 If you see the text, "Rooms have been released for assignment.
 Click to edit or lock rooms." under the Rooms heading, this indicates some or all of the rooms are released for scheduling.

 In either case, when you click on the blue text to edit room release, Coursedog presents you the modal you see below.
 You have the option to release rooms based on criteria.
-"Department Rooms" releases rooms that are owned by departments.
+"Department Rooms" releases rooms that are owned by departments, as defined by the Departments field for that room.
 "All" releases all rooms and "None" locks all the rooms.

 In the example above, we are releasing rooms to departments based on the Attribute of "Pre-Assigned."
 You can also release on Room Type - meaning you can release Labs before Lecture halls, etc. Let's dig into these settings at the room level itself and how they impact room release.